Leadership + Organizational Culture

 “The decisive question for man is: Is he related to something infinite or not?
 That is the telling question of his life.
 Only if we know that the thing which truly matters is the infinite can we avoid fixing our interests upon futilities, and upon all kinds of goals which are not of real importance.”

 Caitlan Moran, How to Be a Woman (2012).
 I can’t remember the last time I have laughed this hard reading a book.
 Moran is so funny, and then in the next breath, deep and wise.
-She writes about motherhood beautifully, and treads into the waters of abortion with candor and poignancy that I have never seen.
-If I had read this book in college, I might have stayed a women’s studies major.
+She writes about motherhood beautifully, and treads into the waters of abortion with a candor and poignancy I salute.

 Cheryl Strayed, Wild: From Lost to Found on the Pacific Crest Trail (2012).
 This is more than the story of hiking the Pacific Crest Trail.
 It’s the story of a grieving 26-year-old woman who easily could have spent her life running but decided to face herself instead.
 (Also great: Tiny Beautiful Things (2012).
 Cheryl, disguised as Sugar, is a kind of Dear Abbey figure who writes advice with remarkable honesty, transparency, real love and empathy.)